pyladiesams/conformal-prediction-jan2024/README.md

-# An introduction to { YOUR TOPIC } or A deep dive into { YOUR TOPIC }
+# An introduction to conformal prediction
 ### Presentation: [Presentation_name](workshop/Presentation_template.pptx)

 ## Workshop description
-Describe why your topic is important and what you want to share with your audience
+During the workshop we will apply conformal prediction to (1) add a prediction interval to a point forecast and (2) calibrate a probabilistic forecast.

 ## Requirements
 Do not forget to indicate Python version and any other tools